Is the Bipartisan Consensus on Section 230 a Mirage?

 Easton believes that “a fairly modest revision of Section 230 would go a long way towards minimizing that problem [harmful speech on the internet] without seriously encumbering the amount of speech that’s out there.”
 Bambauer disagrees about the impact of modifying Section 230, predicting that in the short term there would be “a lot of uproar” but that in the long run platforms would ultimately function much as they do today.
 Bambauer anticipates that without Section 230, courts would rule online platforms would still be protected when they moderate content “because they are, in effect, engaged in their own speech function.”
 Absent the safe harbor currently provided by Section 230, platforms would be protected on constitutional rather than statutory grounds.
 Miers echoes this sentiment, calling Section 230 a “procedural fast lane” for First Amendment cases regarding speech online.

-“All [Section 230] does is help defendants reach the same result that they would reach under the First Amendment or under some other tort defense,” Miers says.
+“All [Section 230] does is help defendants reach the same result that they would reach under the First Amendment or under some other tort defense,” Miers said.
 “It helps them reach the inevitable quicker at a ‘motion to dismiss’ phase in a court proceeding.”

 Experts like Miers, Bambauer and Easton are quick to note how disconnected much of the political discourse around Section 230 is from the realities of the way the law actually functions.
 Miers criticizes opinion writer Rachel Bovard’s recent column in USA Today, saying that Bovard’s depiction of Section 230 as “bulletproof” is inaccurate, noting that Section 230(e) contains numerous exceptions, including those for federal criminal law and intellectual property law.
-Additionally, Bambauer says many politicians speak as if Section 230 requires “neutrality or non-intervention” on the part of platforms in order to receive the protections offered by the law, while the statue does not actually stipulate those conditions.
+Additionally, Bambauer said many politicians speak as if Section 230 requires “neutrality or non-intervention” on the part of platforms in order to receive the protections offered by the law, while the statue does not actually stipulate those conditions.

 Another common misconception is the belief that web platforms and traditional media publishing houses constitute different legal categories.
 Miers notes that the distinction between “publishers” and “platforms” is a false one.